-As a result of the United States presidential election, which occurred on November 3, 2020, commencing January 2021, the Democratic Party will control the executive branch of government.
-The Democratic Party also currently controls both the Senate and House of Representatives portions of the legislative branch of government.
-Changes in federal policy, including tax policies, and at regulatory agencies that occur over time through policy and personnel changes following elections, could lead to changes involving the level of oversight and focus on the financial services industry or the tax rates paid by corporate entities.
+As a result of the November 2020 elections in the United States, the Democratic Party gained control of both the Presidency and the Senate from the Republican Party.
+Therefore, changes in federal policy, including tax policies, and at regulatory agencies that occur over time through policy and personnel changes, which may lead to changes involving the level of oversight and focus on the financial services industry or the tax rates paid by corporate entities.
 The nature, timing and economic and political effects of potential changes to the current legal and regulatory framework affecting financial institutions remain highly uncertain.
 Uncertainty surrounding future changes may adversely affect our operating environment and therefore our business, financial condition, results of operations and growth prospects.
+36